wzzzzzyb/CNMs/README.md

 ## Repository Log
 **2025-11:** Article published in a issue.
 Update volume and number.

-**2025-10:** Fixed several bugs in DNB calculations in IEEG validation file.
+**2025-10:** Fixed several bugs in DNB calculations in iEEG validation file.

 **2025-09:** Article published.
 Update DOI and citation formats.